kubedb/docs/docs/guides/mysql/tls-ssl-configuration/overview.md

 section_menu_id: guides
 ---

-> :warning: **This doc is only for KubeDB Enterprise**: You need to be an enterprise user!
+{{< notice type="warning" message="MySQL TSL/SSL encryption is an Enterprise feature of KubeDB.
+You must have a KubeDB Enterprise operator installed to test this feature." >}}

 # MySQL TLS/SSL Encryption

 **Prerequisite :** To configure TLS/SSL in `MySQL`, `KubeDB` uses `cert-manager` to issue certificates.
 So first you have to make sure that the cluster has `cert-manager` installed.
 To install `cert-manager` in your cluster following steps [here](https://cert-manager.io/docs/installation/kubernetes/).

-To issue a certificate, the following crd of `cert-manager` is used:
+To issue a certificate, the following cr of `cert-manager` is used:

-- `Issuer/ClusterIssuer` : Issuers, and ClusterIssuers represent certificate authorities (CAs) that are able to generate signed certificates by honoring certificate signing requests.
+- `Issuer/ClusterIssuer`: Issuers and ClusterIssuers represent certificate authorities (CAs) that are able to generate signed certificates by honoring certificate signing requests.
 All cert-manager certificates require a referenced issuer that is in a ready condition to attempt to honor the request.
 You can learn more details [here](https://cert-manager.io/docs/concepts/issuer/).

-- `Certificate` : `cert-manager` has the concept of Certificates that define a desired x509 certificate which will be renewed and kept up to date.
+- `Certificate`: `cert-manager` has the concept of Certificates that define the desired x509 certificate which will be renewed and kept up to date.
 You can learn more details [here](https://cert-manager.io/docs/concepts/certificate/).

-**MySQL CRD Specification :**
+**MySQL CRD Specification:**

-KubeDB uses following crd fields to enable SSL/TLS encryption in `MySQL`.
+KubeDB uses the following cr fields to enable SSL/TLS encryption in `MySQL`.

 - `spec:`
   - `requireSSL`